 6. Leaving it Outside

 You’ve just finished dinner after a long day: you went to work, ran errands at lunch, took the kids to soccer practice, and, yet, after hours home, you are still a sneezing mess.
 Did you take those outside clothes off when you got home?
-You see, unnoticed by our eyes, the pollens that were swirling around out there attach themselves to our clothes and follow us right inside buildings.
+You see, unnoticed by our eyes, the pollens that were swirling around out there attached themselves to your clothes and follow you right inside.
 To counter that, as soon as you get home, do what you can to rid yourself of the pollens: taking a shower is best, but at the least, experts recommend changing out of those outside clothes.
 Additionally, a warm cloth on your face can help rid your sinuses of the offenders, and a neti pot may be a useful addition to your home-arrival routine.
 Lastly, make sure to throw those clothes into the washer after one wear so those allergens don’t end up in your closet.

 This plant, also known as petasites, has been the subject of numerous studies because of its long history in both Europe and Asia.
 When taken as a supplement, it’s been proven to be just as effective as OTC drugs like Zyrtec and one Swiss study showed Butterbur tablets to be four times as effectiveas those popular antihistamine drugs.

 Note: Be sure to read your label, because not all manufacturers of this herb are equal.
 When browsing Butterbur supplements, be sure that it is labeled “PA-free,” or “alkaloid-free” which ensures that all PAs , or pyrrolizidine alkaloids, have been eliminated, which can cause liver damage.
 We recommend Solaray and as trusted sources of Butterbur.
-Solaray

 Bonus: Even more studies have proven butterbur’s efficacy in treating migraines.
 Stay tuned for another blog post on that topic!